Noureddine-0/easy_kernel/Readme.md

 - Knoweldge about computer science and operating systems architecture.

 ## Build and Run:
-- Building the Kernel: For now just run make in the boot folder.
+- Building the Kernel: For now just run make in the boot folder (make sure to configure the path of the compiler).
 - Running the Kernel:
-  - qemu-system-i386 -kernel myos.bin
+  - make test

 ## How to Contribute:
 Contributions and suggestions are always welcome!
 Here's how you can contribute: